 Litter is composed of objects and fragments of objects made or used by man, thrown away or deliberately abandoned at sea or on coasts, or litter brought down by larger or smaller rivers, water treatment plants, storms or wind.
 Their impact is usually chronic and linked to their persistent nature (Gregory, 2009).
-The most recent work (Gall and Thompson, 2015) shows about 700 species of invertebrate, fish, bird, marine turtle and cetacean that have been impacted, mainly by entrapment/entanglement and by ingestion.
+The most recent work (Gall and Thompson, 2015) shows about 700 species of invertebrates, fishes, birds, marine turtles and cetaceans that have been impacted, mainly by entrapment/entanglement and by ingestion.

-Because of the diversity and complexity of sources and the means by which litter is brought down to sea, the problem is hard to handle.
-Moreover, the Mediterranean context is special: big human population in the coastal area, vast daily addition of plastic litter to the sea estimated at over 700 tonnes a day (UNEP/MAP, 2015), small exchange of water with the Atlantic and limited escape of litter by the Strait of Gibraltar, intense maritime traffic (about 30% of world shipping traffic) and, lastly, insufficient infrastructure to process the waste.
-The consequence of these peculiarities is the fact that in the Mediterranean one may find densities of marine litter that is among the greatest in the world updated)

-(Table 1), that can reach over 100,000 items per square kilometre of seafloor (UNEP/MAP, 2015a), and over 64 million particles per square kilometre in the case of floating micro-plastics (Van der Hal, 2017).
+Because of the diversity and complexity of sources and the means by which litter is brought down to the sea, the problem is hard to handle.
+Moreover, the Mediterranean context is special: a large human population in the coastal area, vast daily addition of plastic litter to the sea estimated at over 700 tonnes a day (UNEP/MAP, 2015), small exchange of water with the Atlantic and limited escape of litter through the Strait of Gibraltar, intense maritime traffic (about 30 % of world shipping traffic) and, lastly, insufficient infrastructure to process the waste.
+The consequence of these peculiarities is that the Mediterranean has one of the highest rates of density of marine litter in the world (Table 1), that can attain over 100,000 items per square kilometer of seafloor (UNEP/MAP, 2015a), and over 64 million particles per square kilometer in the case of floating micro-plastics (Van der Hal, 2017).

-Table 1: Summary of the abundance of marinelitter in the Mediterranean (source UNEP/MAP, 2015, иришеи) MIN MAX NUMBER OF STUDIES LOCATION REFERENCES Beaches 30/km 36000/km 13 Western, eastern and central basin, Adriatic Sea UNEP/MAP, 2015a; Martinez et al .
-2009 Floating litter 1,98/km2 45/km2 10 Throughout the basin UNEP/MAP, 2015a Sea bed litter 24/km2 120000/km2 37 Western, eastern and central basin, Adriatic Sea Ioakeimidis et al. , 2014; Angiolillo et al. , 2015 Floating micro- plastic (average per study) 115000/km2 1518 340/km2 9 Throughout the basin UNEP/MAP, 2015a, Van den Hal et al .
+MIN МАХ NUMBER OF STUDIES LOCATION REFERENCES Beaches 30/km 36000/km 13 Western, eastern and central basin, Adriatic Sea UNEP/MAP, 2015a; Martinez et al .
+2009 Floating litter 1,98/km2 45/km 2 10 Throughout the basin UNEP/MAP, 2015a Seafloor litter 24/km 2 120000/km 2 37 Western, eastern and central basin, Adriatic Sea loakeimidis et al. , 2014; Angiolillo et al. , 2015 Floating micro-plastic (average per study) 115000/km 2 1518 340/km ^{2} 9 Throughout the basin UNEP/MAP, 2015a, Van den Hal et al .
 2017 Micro-plastic on beaches 10/m2 920/m2 3 Spain, Greece and France UNEP/MAP, 2015a